Heku-I/G_83_DATA1200/README.md

 5. Fun page: Make one page that is in a different layout and have a different styling than the others.
 Put in some text and images.
 We accept place-holder text, but don’t use copyrighted images.
 Or you can present an activity or a place in Oslo.
 This page is an opportunity to be creative and shine.
 You may embed video or sound, but again: beware of copyright, please!
 Don’t forget to consider the size of the media files (videos or pictures).

-Other requirements/tips:
+How we shall grade:

+• Structure and navigation, wide screen and small screens: Are the pages well structured (with headings, paragraphs, images) and is it easy to navigate between the pages?
+We shall check this on different screens.

+• Accessibility and legibility: We shall look both at the automated test and use our experience to assess how well designed the pages are.
+(The «Fun page!» Is not part of "Accessibility"-assessment.)
+Your description will assist us in understanding the choices you have made.

+• Ease of maintenance: Is the code easy to maintain for a new developer?
+Can someone else take over your work and modify, change, and further develop this site using their IDE of choice (rather than the one you used)?
+We shall look at the code itself.
+Is it well-structured and easy to read?
+Are you following conventions for comments?
+Is the CSS well organised with each element styled only once (if possible)?
+Is the structural code (like boxes) separate from code that define the visuals?
+Et cetera.

+• The text "Short presentation of accessibility".
+Have you done an automated test?
+Were you able to comprehend the results?
+Have you reflected on accessibility beyond automated tests?
+And does the entire site appear coherent, as a site of pages, rather than fragmented texts without a common theme?

+• We accept reuse of code from you obligatory assignments.

+• If you reuse code from other resources, please no more than 5 lines of code, and be sure to cite (include a comment to reference the original resource or website).

+• Remember not to include any personal information in the text, as these are public sites and GitHub servers are located outside the GDPR/ EU jurisdiction.